-Section 8 Apartments
+Quick Section 8 tips:

-Unlike Section 8 rentals, Section 42 does not provide tenants with government assistance.
-Properties financed under Section 42 are required to house a percentage of residents earning less than 60 percent of the area's median income, capping qualified participants' rent at a fixed amount.
+Unlike Section 8 rentals, Section 42 doesn't provide tenants with government assistance.
+Properties financed under Section 42 are required to house a percentage of residents earning less than 60 percent of the area's median income.
+It caps qualified participants' rent at a fixed amount.

-Some properties require households to have a minimum income based on the rent (for example, if the rent is $1,000 a month, the household income might need to be $3,000) – this will likely require annual re-certification, as well, in order to remain in the unit.
+Some properties require households to have a minimum income based on the rent (for example, if the rent is $1,000 a month, the household income might need to be $3,000).
+This will likely require annual recertification, as well, in order to remain in the unit.

 Both often require other screenings for things like credit and criminal history, or even references.